 Designate an employee to call the police, FBI, and the security officer or other designated Credit Union official.

 Protect physical evidence the robber may have left behind.
-Rope off the area where the robber stood to protect footprints.
+Rope off the area where the robber stood to protect the footprints.
 Prevent anyone from disturbing anything the robber may have touched.

 Ask members to remain until the police arrive.
 If a member insists on leaving, verify his/her identity and record his/her name, address, and telephone number.